lucthienphong1120/wifi-hotspot/README.md

 # Wifi Hotspot

-* Create an AP (Access Point) with passphrase and internet connection.
+* Create an AP (Access Point) with password encryption and internet connection.
 * Choose one of the following encryptions: WPA, WPA2, WPA/WPA2, Open (no encryption).
 * Hide your SSID.
 * Disable communication between clients (client isolation).